dunamismax/python/code/cli/ai_ascii_art_live_wallpaper/README.md

 # Random ASCII Art Generator

-Random ASCII Art Generator is a command-line interface (CLI) application that continuously creates unique, tech-themed ASCII art images using OpenAI's API.
-It leverages the [Rich](https://github.com/Textualize/rich) library to render stylish output with a smooth drop-down animation effect.
+Random ASCII Art Generator is a command-line interface (CLI) application that continuously creates unique ASCII art images using OpenAI's API.
+The app prints the generated art to the terminal and then displays a loading spinner with a "Loading..." message below the art for 10 seconds before generating the next piece.
+The entire process runs automatically until interrupted.

 ## Features

-- **Tech-Themed ASCII Art**: Generates art inspired by modern IT, cybersecurity, hacker culture, and futuristic digital aesthetics.
+- **Unique ASCII Art**: Generates creative ASCII art images with complete artistic freedom.
-- **Live CLI Output**: Displays the generated ASCII art with an eye-catching drop-down animation.
+- **Loading Indicator**: Displays a dynamic loading spinner and message beneath the art during a 10-second pause.
-- **Automatic Generation**: Runs continuously without user input until interrupted (Ctrl+C).
+- **Continuous Operation**: Runs in an endless loop without requiring any user input.
-- **Loading Spinners**: Shows engaging loading animations while waiting for API responses.
-- **Robust Logging**: Logs detailed information using a rotating file handler for easy debugging.
+- **Production-Grade Code**: Includes robust error handling, detailed logging, and a polished CLI interface using the [Rich](https://github.com/Textualize/rich) library.

 ## Prerequisites